 Engagement sessions are a fun way to get to know each other and get some great photos in the process.
 They aren’t essential to get good photos on your wedding day, but we do recommend them if you’re feeling nervous about being photographed.
-Engagement sessions are very different from your wedding day experience because you won’t be doing creative portraits with us on your wedding day for two hours straight.
+Engagement sessions are very different from your wedding day experience because you won’t be doing creative portraits with us on your wedding day for two hours straight (although you could if you really wanted to…).
 The nice thing about an engagement session is it gets out all of that nervous energy and/or feelings of awkwardness some people have over being photographed.
 So it’s up to you to decide whether or not you think it’s a valuable addition to your wedding package.
 We definitely want both of you to be excited about doing it though – we’re not the sort of photographers who drag all of our clients kicking and screaming to an engagement session – you should want it.
 Ideally, your engagement session should take place six months or more before your wedding if you want to use the photos for save the date cards, on your wedding website, or in other aspects of your wedding decor.
 As far scheduling them, we very rarely do engagement sessions on the weekends (because we leave those days open for weddings).
 Since our sessions are primarily in the late afternoon a couple of hours before sunset most people don’t have trouble getting off work a little early for them.
 We suggest thinking of it as a special occasion worthy of a day off work.
 Take the day to primp and then go out for a romantic dinner afterwards.
 It’s always best to schedule these sessions as far in advance as possible.
-Because our calendar fills up quickly we generally do not cancel engagement shoots unless it’s raining or unseasonably cold.
-Most of our sessions happen in San Diego but we regularly shoot in Los Angeles too.
+Because our calendar fills up quickly we generally do not cancel engagement shoots unless it’s raining or unseasonably cold (for Souther California that’d be 50˚ F or less).
+Most of our sessions happen in San Diego, but we regularly shoot in Los Angeles too.
 We are also game to do destination engagement sessions but additional travel fees would apply.

 What do people do with engagement photos?